 Going underhand takes the elbows in and not flared out like the overhand variation.
 Underhand grip movement needs more elbow flexion and shoulder extension which bring the biceps and lats into play more and less emphasis on the upper back.
 Plus, this grip emphasizes scapular depression which brings the lower traps into play, and this helps improve scapular mobility, stability, and positioning.

-This variation still allows you to go hard and heavy and for some lifters, you may be able to lift more with this grip.
+This variation is a great lower lat exercise.
+In addition, it still allows you to go hard and heavy and for some lifters, you may be able to lift more with this grip.

 Benefits of the underhand grip: